MaleehaQazi/GACD_CourseProject/CodeBook.md

 - The training and test datasets were concatenated together using 'rbind'.
 All concatenations put the training set first and test set second in the argument list.
 Three sets of files underwent this procedure: X_train.txt / X_test.txt, y_train.txt / y_test.txt, & subject_train.txt / subject_test.txt.

-- When determining which features to keep, a simple grep command was used to find all features that had either 'mean' or 'std' in their names (as they are given in the 'features.txt' file).
+- When determining which of the original features to keep, a simple grep command was used to find all features that had either 'mean' or 'std' in their names (as they are given in the 'features.txt' file).
 This resulted in a total of 79 out of 561 numeric features being kept in the final dataset.

 - All numeric features' names were kept as-is from the 'features.txt' file, so that the columns choosen could be compared directly with the raw data as given.
 No (potential) typos, or spelling errors were corrected for.
 Due to the highly technical nature of the data and my limited understanding of what each variable represents, more meaningful names were not choosen.